How Big Of A Sailboat Can One Person Handle?

 As with everything else related to sailing, the ability to handle a sailboat depends significantly on your sailing experience, physical fitness, and how the boat you want to sail is set up.

+After chatting with several oldtimers with half a lifetime of bluewater sailing, we all came to the same conclusion.
 The table below shows approximately how big of a sailboat one person with good physical fitness can handle depending on configuration and experience level:

 Experience LevelNo System AssistanceMedium System AssistanceModerate System AssistanceFull System Assistance